belcar-ceci/api_notas/README.md

 ## Anónimo: 👨

 - Login: usando email + contraseña
-- Registro: pide email + contraseña
+- Registro: pide nombre + email + contraseña

 ## Usuarios Registrados: 👨‍🦲 👩